-It was once common to have a hamsa amulet in one’s home and still is of those of Middle Eastern and North African decent, where the hamsa originates from.
-The symbol is depicted as an open right hand, often with an eye in the center of the palm and adorned with fish or other symbols of protection and luck.
-The hand can either be pointing up or down, fingers spread or close together, many believe even the smallest of details have an impact in the Hamsa‘s protection.
+Keeping a Hamsa amulet in one’s home is a Middle Eastern and North African tradition that goes back centuries.
+The symbol is depicted as an open right hand, often with an eye in the center of the palm and sometimes adorned with fish or other symbols of protection and luck.
+The hand can either be pointing up or down, fingers spread or close together, and many believe even the smallest of details have an impact in the Hamsa‘s protection.

 This meaningful prayer is said during hard times with the hope that God will help us in anyway he can.
 In Kabbalistic terms, it is a prayer that is to remind us that while we are physically bound to Earth, our spirits should be and can be uplifted to go above and beyond.

 Ana Bekoach written on jewelry has mystical powers to it, said to keep the wearer safe while giving luck, guidance, and strength.

 Though the exact history of the red string is unknown, what we do know is that the color red is supposed to keep the ayin hara or the “Evil Eye” away and is commonly associated with Kabbalah.
 Today many people wear red string bracelets, known in Hebrew as khutt hasheni, as an amulet for protection.

 Since the traditional thin wool strings can easily tear or wear out, a more modern practice has come about of wearing red bracelets made of more solid materials such as leather, inspired by the original red strings and often also featuring metal pendants with kabalistic or other religious verses and motifs.